carla-simulator/carla/Docs/getting_started.md

     the simulator with the command-line argument `-carla-port=N`, the second port will be automatically set to `N+1`.

-Let's add now some live to the city, open a new terminal window and execute
+Let's add now some life to the city, open a new terminal window and execute

 ```sh
 python spawn_npc.py -n 80
 ```

-This adds 80 vehicles to the world driving in "autopilot" mode.
+With this script we are adding 80 vehicles to the world driving in "autopilot" mode.
 Back to the simulator window we should see these vehicles driving around the city.
 They will keep driving randomly until we stop the script.
 Let's leave them there for now.

 Now, it's nice and sunny in CARLA, but that's not a very interesting driving condition.
 One of the cool features of CARLA is that you can control the weather